ControlSystemStudio/cs-studio/README.txt

   Now it wakes immediately when new requests arrive.

 caj-1.1.3 sources were changed to turn debug="on".
+A caj-1.1.3 jar file is included, but currently not used.

-A caj-1.1.5.jar is included, but without sources because the CAS support in there is currently not fully funded.
+A caj-1.1.5.jar is included and used, but without sources because the CAS support in there is currently not fully funded.